DenzelAnoliefo/Cascade/README.md

 Cascade is a fast-paced arcade game built with **Python** and **Pygame**, where players react quickly to falling elements on the screen.
 It combines smooth animations, dynamic scoring, and minimal design to create an addictive, replayable experience.

+Please feel free to download the repo and try out the game!

 ---

 ## 🚀 Features